teamshares/shoelace/docs/pages/components/alert.md

   - Do keep the message as short as possible
   - Alert messages could contain plain text or a bulleted list, or even a button

+  **Inline Alerts**
+  - By default an Alert should appear inline and take up the full width of the parent container
+  - Inline alerts should generally not be dismissible

+  **Toast Alerts**
+  - The toast variant has a max-width of 416px
+  - Toasts should appear on the bottom-right of the screen
+  - Toasts should generally be dismissible
 ---

 ## Examples